cdelker/schemdraw/docs/usage/styles.rst

 For typesetting math expressions, the `mathfont` parameter is used.
 In the Matplotlib backend, a limited `selection of math fonts <https://matplotlib.org/stable/tutorials/text/mathtext.html#fonts>`_ are available.
-With the SVG backend in the `path` text mode, the mathfont parameter may be the path to any TTF file that contains a MATH table (requires `Ziamath <https://ziamath.readthedocs.io>`_).
+With the SVG backend in the `path` text mode, the mathfont parameter may be the path to any TTF or OTF file that contains a MATH table (requires `Ziamath <https://ziamath.readthedocs.io>`_).

 .. code-block:: python